improbable-research/keanu/docs/current_docs/save-and-load.md

 }
 ```

-### Python Save Examples
+### Python Saving Examples

-Saving a model in Python is also reasonabl easy requiring you construct your saver and pass it a fully qualified
+Saving a model in Python is also straightforward requiring only that you construct your saver and pass it a fully
-file name and the network to save (along with an optional metadata map).
-An example for each of the savers is given
+qualified file name and the network to save (along with an optional metadata map).
+An example for each of the savers
-below:
+is given below:

 ```python
 net = BayesNet(gamma.get_connected_graph())